Flag of the Federal Territories: History

-Prior to the adoption of the flag, the three directly governed territories of Kuala Lumpur, Putrajaya and Labuan had utilized the flag of Kuala Lumpur to represent the Federal Territories as a collective unit, which was deemed inappropriate.
-The Cabinet of Malaysia first decided to adopt an official flag representing them collectively on 3 May 2006.
-The government had already sought the consent of the Yang di-Pertuan Agong Mizan Zainal Abidin on 12 May 2005 a year prior to the act.
+Prior to the adoption of the flag, the three directly governed territories of Kuala Lumpur, Putrajaya and Labuan had utilised the flag of Kuala Lumpur to represent the Federal Territories as a collective unit, which was deemed inappropriate by Minister of Federal Territories, Zulhasnan Rafique as it did not reflect that there were three different Federal Territories.
+The Cabinet of Malaysia decided to adopt an official flag representing them collectively.
+The government had already sought the consent of the Yang di-Pertuan Agong Sirajuddin of Perlis on 12 May 2005 a year prior to the act.

+On 1 March 2006, a meeting chaired by Zulhasnan Rafique was held.
+Rafique chose a proposed flag that designed by team from the Universiti Teknologi MARA, his choice was then approved by the cabinet on 26 April 2006.

-The flag of the Federal Territories was first unveiled by Federal Territories Minister Zulhasnan Rafique on 23 May 2006 and launched on 20 August 2006.
+The flag of the Federal Territories was first unveiled by the minister on 23 May 2006 and launched by the Yang di-Pertuan Agong on 20 August 2006.
 A series of performances by celebrities and schools were planned to be held at Merdeka Square, Kuala Lumpur to commemorate the launch.
 Deputy Prime Minister Najib Razak justified the new flag in a speech proclaiming the "common direction" of the three Federal Territories.
 The flag of the Federal Territories was to be used only when representing them collectively; otherwise, their individual flags remained in force.

 The government has since encouraged residents of the three Federal Territories to fly the flag on 1 February to commemorate Federal Territory Day.